 - Eat, Pray, Love dreams?
 Visit the amazing Ubud – Ubud Shuttle

 - Go snorkeling with manta rays in Nusa Penida.

 - Learn to cook some of the most well-known Balinese dishes, go for a Cooking Class in Ubud

 - Do a sunrise trek up Mount Batur.

-Check out the Mares Smart dive computer, good value for money, great computer, I love mine.
+Check out the Mares Smart Dive computer, good value for money, and a great computer, I love mine.

-The Mares Star liquid skin mask, is one of the most comfortable mask I have ever had, we have both been using the liquid skin Star for a couple of years now; high quality mask, great for scuba and freediving.
+The Mares Star liquid skin mask is one of the most comfortable masks I have ever had, we have both been using the liquid skin Star for a couple of years now; high-quality mask, great for scuba and freediving.

 For some of the best diving around Indonesia, probably in the world go to Komodo National Park easy to get to from Bali check out our Dive Komodo National Park – a Traveller’s Guide